Collabor8Online/c8o_automations/README.md

 (Also note that this gem was developed for use by us.
 We're sharing it in case others find it useful, but depending upon demand, it may not be a true "community" project.
 Finally note that currently it's licensed under the [LGPL](/LICENSE) which may make it unsuitable for some - contact us if you'd like to know about options).

+In your application, you choose an ActiveRecord model to be the "container" that holds your automations.
+Of course, depending upon your requirements, you may have multiple containers.
+To become a container, you `include Automations::Container`.

 In Collabor8Online, all automations are attached to a "Project", so the Project model is also the Automations::Container.

-A typical automation is when a document is uploaded into a folder.
+A typical automation is when a document is uploaded into a folder (where a folder is a child model of a project).
 If it is marked as "for review", it is moved from the Uploads folder into a "Review/In progress" folder and the reviewer notified.
 Then, when the review is completed, another automation is triggered, which moves the document into the "Review/Completed" folder.

 A version of this is shown in the [example specification](/spec/examples/trigger_spec.rb).

-## Types of Automation

-Automations fall in to two categories - ScheduledAutomations and Triggers.

-As the name suggests, ScheduledAutomations are designed to fire at regular intervals.
-There are four in-built configurations for ScheduledAutomations - a [DailySchedule](lib/automations/daily_schedule.rb), [WeeklySchedule](lib/automations/weekly_schedule.rb), [MonthlySchedule](lib/automations/monthly_schedule.rb) and [AnnualSchedule](lib/automations/annual_schedule.rb).
-To get them to work, you will need to have a cron job (or similar) that triggers the `scheduled_automations:trigger` rake task once per hour.

-Triggers are more flexible and rely on the containing application to provide the configuration that tells them when to fire.
-There is only one in-built configuration for triggers - the [EventNameFilter](lib/automations/event_name_filter.rb).
-See below for details about how to define your own and integrate triggers into your app.

 ## Containers